Types of Touring Kayaks in Phuket

-Sea Kayaking Thailand is the only company in southern Thailand with a large fleet of proper traditional decked sea kayaks.
+Sea Kayaking Thailand in Phuket is the only company in southern Thailand with a large fleet of proper traditional touring sea kayaks.
 Other human-powered craft in use in the area include inflatable boats and plastic or fiberglass sit-on-top boats.
 Each of these has its specific usefulness.

 Inflatable boats are useful for entering the hongs (hidden lagoons within sea caves) in Phang Nga Bay, and for float trips on quiet rivers.
 Their best attribute is their ability to be rolled up.
 This makes them transportable.
 They are also extremely stable, which makes them advantageous for beginners, people with physical disabilities, and photographers.

 They are, however, extremely sluggish and boring to paddle.
 They aren't really considered sea kayaks.

 Sit-on-tops are good for calm-water or mangrove areas which require high maneuverability.
 They are suited for short distances for people who don't get much exercise or who aren’t really interested in learning traditional kayaking techniques.
 Most operators in southern Thailand use Ocean Kayak brand sit-on-tops.
 No serious kayaker even considers Ocean Kayaks brand when purchasing a personal boat.

 They are sold mainly to resorts, which they are perfectly suited for, and people who don't really want to learn to kayak properly.
 Sit-on-top kayaks are often preferred for kayak fishing.
 That's where we use them.